Particular/Workshop/README.md

 ```

 When you no longer need to run the exercises, you may optionally run `Teardown-LocalDBInstance.ps1`.

-Now connect to your LocalDB instance and run `exercises\scripts\Setup-Databases.sql`.

-You can do this using either SQL Server Management Studio (if you already have it installed) or Visual Studio.
-If using Visual Studio:

-- Open `exercises\scripts\Setup-Databases.sql`
-- From the Visual Studio menus, select SQL -> Execute
-- Choose this instance: Local -> microservices-workshop
-- Click "Connect"
-- After the query has run, ensure that you see "Command(s) completed successfully."

 ### Build the exercise solutions